rahp124/story-ensemble-v2/docs/2024-06-11-abstract-contribution.md

   - Allow users to make adjustments at any step.
 Iterations on previous steps can be streamlined by using generative AI to propagate changes to dependent steps.
 - Support iterative, non-linear, multi-stage design thinking workflow
   - Iterative - dependency driven features allows thinking to guide the thinking process and ensures that we aren't jumping straight to the end conclusion

+**Cons:**

+- ChatGPT is already pretty good at responding to natural language prompts.
+Need to clearly motivate why additional complexity with a canvas and dependencies is better.

 ## Visualize the outcome of iterations